Watch our event to learn more about how conflicts caused and exarcerbated by climate change and environmental degradation can be locally managed.

 Online event via zoom.

-This event will be held in English.
-Simultaneous interpretation will be provided from Somali into English.
+This event was held in English.
+Simultaneous interpretation was provided from Somali into English.

 Welcome remarks by Andrew Gilmour, Executive Director, Berghof Foundation.

 - Ammar Zakri, Founding Member and Head of Northern Iraq Office, Peace Paradigms